Engagement

 To keep the graph easy to read, Atono limits the total number of data points (up to ~400).

-Show or hide features in the legend
+Show or hide features

 The legend below the graph lists the top 10 features currently displayed.
 Use the checkboxes to show or hide specific features so you can focus on the ones you want to compare.